-Display your pretty holiday cards with this easy to make decorative Christmas card holder that uses ribbon and a thrift store frame.
+Display your pretty holiday cards with this easy to make decorative Christmas card holder that uses colorful ribbon and a thrift store frame.

-The Christmas card holder is very easy to make.
+This Christmas card holder is very easy to make.
 No sewing is needed and making it is a great way to use up small amounts of ribbon leftover from previous projects.

 I even used a piece of leftover plaid fabric, so even if you don’t have ribbon, fabric can be used to make the holder, too.